 - Corticosteroid creams or ointments.
-Prescription-strength products may help improve the appearance of the lesions and speed their disappearance.
-Your doctor may direct you to cover the cream with bandages or an adhesive patch, to increase the effectiveness of this treatment.
+Prescription-strength products may help clear the skin faster.
+Your health care provider may direct you to cover the cream with bandages or an adhesive patch, to help the medicine work better.

-- Freezing the lesions.
-Applying liquid nitrogen to the affected area can help remove the lesions and stimulate the growth of new skin.
+- Freezing.
+Applying liquid nitrogen to the affected area may help remove the bumps.

 - Light therapy.
-Exposing the lesions to particular types of light is sometimes helpful.
-Certain types of laser treatments also work for some people.
+Exposing the affected skin to certain types of light, including lasers, is sometimes helpful.

 Preparing for your appointment